Economic Development at Sebastian Airport

 Airport Eastside showing Hangers A & B and Administration Facility

 The Airport completed a project in March 2010 to add infrastructure to a major area on the east side of the Airport, adjacent to the LoPresti Aviation Hanger A.

 Work began in early 2015 on a complete renovation of the "eastside" entrance road to the airport.
-This project will include new sites for construction of buildings for small businesses.
+This project will include new sites for the construction of buildings for small businesses.
 The Golf Course maintenance building location will be moved and a new building added.
-See map below of new eastside area.
+See the map below of the new eastside area.
 For information on eastside building sites, contact the Airport Manager.

-In March 2014, The Sebastian City Council approved funds to commence design and construction for a new Hanger C. This 20,000 square foot hanger will be completed mid 2016.
+In March 2014, The Sebastian City Council approved funds to commence design and construction for a new Hanger C. This 20,000 square foot hanger will be completed mid-2016.
 Space is available for lease in this new hanger.

 Florida ranked the most attractive state for businesses in the aviation industry

 In a report by PricewaterhouseCoopers LLP (PwC), Florida was ranked the "most attractive state in the nation for companies in the aviation business".

 The factors used by PwC in making the determination were: cost (taxes, business climate, energy), workforce (available aerospace technicians, engineers, mechanics, education attainment), and the number of operating aerospace companies.

 "Not surprisingly, the highest-ranked states, such as Florida, Texas, and Washington, scored well across core variables, with relatively modest wages, well-trained and educated workforces, and a relatively high number of aerospace companies," said PwC in its study.